igniteram/protractor-cucumber-allure/Readme.md

 ####Run Scripts
 * Clone the repository into a folder
-* Go inside the folder and run "npm install" from terminal/command prompt
+* Go inside the folder and run following command from terminal/command prompt
+>  npm install

-* All the dependencies from package.json would be installed.
+* All the dependencies from package.json would be installed in node_modules folder.
-* Run "npm test" from terminal/command prompt and you should see the browser doing the rest.
+* Following command will launch the browser and run the scripts
+>   npm test

 ####Writing Features
 >     Feature: To search allure reports in google